ofefo/welcomeBach/README.md

 It was inspired by [Koan].

-welcomeBach is licensed under GNU GPLv2 or later, feel free to make it better.
+welcomeBach is licensed under GNU GPLv2, feel free to make it better.

 [Koan]: https://github.com/a-moreira/Koan
 [oeuvre of J.S.
 Bach]: https://en.wikipedia.org/wiki/Bach-Werke-Verzeichnis